strands-project/strands_navigation/topological_navigation/README.md

 *note:* Statiscs are being recorded in the nav_stats collection within the autonomous_patrolling

-*note:* every action server for the actions stored in the topological map have to be running, for example if the ramp_climb action is required you will need the scitos_ramp_climb server running, you can run it using:
+*note:* every action server for the actions stored in the topological map have to be running, for example if the ramp_climb action is required you will need the ramp_climb server running, you can run it using:
-`rosrun scitos_ramp_climb ramp_climb`
+`rosrun ramp_climb ramp_climb`

 ## Navigate